 TUITION AND FEES

-Tuition is $90 for 60-minute lessons and $75 for 45-minute weekly lessons.
+Tuition is $75 for 45-minute weekly lessons and $90 for 60-minute lessons.
 Payment is due at the beginning of each month for lessons scheduled during that month.
 Invoices will be emailed and may be paid three ways: by check, online (by clicking on a link within the invoice), or with cash.

-There is an annual $150 studio administration fee.
-This helps cover the costs of maintaining the website calendar, invoicing, answering email, scheduling rehearsals, hiring accompanists, and producing studio classes for the academic year.
-Any additional fees, such as competition registration and rehearsal fees, will be invoiced as they arise.
+There is an annual $200 nonrefundable studio administration fee.
+This helps cover the costs of maintaining the website calendar, invoicing, answering email, scheduling rehearsals, hiring accompanists, etc. Additional fees for studio classes, recitals, and competitions will be invoiced as they arise.

 I require 24 hours' notice for canceled lessons.
 Students who cancel with a minimum of 24 hours' notice will receive a make-up lesson credit that expires 30 days from the date of the lesson.
 Please use the website calendar to cancel and reschedule lessons.
-When you cancel, the lesson is made available to other students, so I appreciate students who cancel as soon as they become aware of a conflict.
-Lessons canceled with less than 24-hour notice will not be refunded or rescheduled.
-Make-up credits may not be applied to a student's regular lesson time.
+Lessons canceled with less than 24 hours' notice will not be refunded or rescheduled.
+Make-up credits cannot be applied to a student's regular lesson time.

 STUDIO CLASSES and RECITALS

 Studio classes provide opportunities for students to practice performing by memorizing songs to sing for each other.
 A professional accompanist is hired to play for students at my studio.
 Dates are posted on the web site calendar.
-Unfortunately, I do not have enough room in my home to include friends and family at the studio classes, but they are most welcome at the formal recital in June.
+I do not have enough room in my home to include friends and family at the studio classes, but they are most welcome at the formal recital in June.
 All students are invited to perform at the recital, which is held at a local church.
 The studio class fee is $20.
 The recital fee is determined by adding up the costs (accompanist, venue rental) and dividing by the number of students participating.

 Studying voice is no different from studying any other instrument, except that the instrument is part of your body.
 You should practice at least 30 minutes a day.
 You can use the website practice log to record the length and number of days you practice.
-In addition to working on vocal technique, practicing can include speaking your texts out loud, looking up performances of your songs online, sightsinging, memorizing, and utilizing music theory apps.
+In addition to working on vocal technique, practicing can include speaking your texts out loud, looking up performances of your songs online, sightsinging, memorizing, and using music theory apps.
 Pay attention to vocal health: drink plenty of water, get eight hours of sleep a night, avoid excessive caffeine, and refrain from yelling and whispering.
 Always warm up your voice before you sing and warm down after a rehearsal or performance.